Albert Finney as Liam “Leo” O’Bannon, Irish Mob-connected political boss

 Expecting trouble, Leo casually slips into his black Prince Albert house shoes (hey – “Albert!”)
 Like classic Albert slippers, they have velvet uppers, leather soles, and quilted inner lining – black in this case, although red is also common.
 The vamp is decorated with a gold embroidered crown and a brown leather strip across the top.
 The dark brown hard leather soles come in handy when Leo finds himself tumbling outside.

-Leo wears a large gold ring on the third finger of his right hand, flashing the big black stone setting when he firing a revolver at the hitmen from under his bed.
+Leo wears a large gold ring on the third finger of his right hand, flashing the big green stone setting when he firing a revolver at the hitmen from under his bed.

 Since he was reading his newspaper, Leo also sports a pair of reading glasses with clear half-moon lenses and thin gold frames and arms.